Deathlok

-Deathlok (also referred to as Deathlok the Demolisher) is a fictional character appearing in American comic books published by Marvel Comics.
-He first appeared in Astonishing Tales #25 (Aug.
+Deathlok (also referred to as Deathlok the Demolisher) is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+The first Deathlok, Luther Manning, appeared in Astonishing Tales #25 (Aug.
 1974), created by Rich Buckler.
-At least three subsequent Marvel characters have used the "Deathlok" identity since then.
+At least five subsequent Marvel characters have used the "Deathlok" identity since then: Michael Collins, Jack Truman, Rebecca Ryker, Henry Hayes, and Jemma Simmons.
 A recurring theme among these characters is that a dead human has been reanimated with cybernetic technology.
 "Deathlok technology" has also been used thematically by Marvel writers in other stories.

-The character has also appeared on television in animation and live action, with J. August Richards portraying a variation in the television series Agents of S.H.I.E.L.D.
+The character has also appeared on television in animation and live action, with J. August Richards and Bill Paxton respectively portraying the original variations Mike Peterson and John Garrett in the television series Agents of S.H.I.E.L.D.

+Creation

+Originally conceived as the main character in a novel, Rich Buckler got the opportunity to use the character within the comics medium.
+Development was put on a hold when Marvel Comics was negotiating for the comic book adaptation rights for the television series The Six Million Dollar Man, until Charlton Comics claimed the rights.
+Buckler then purchased a copy of the television series' source material Cyborg by Martin Caidin.
+Buckler stated, "So what I did was rethink part of it, and make sure things were the opposite...so while the Six Million Dollar Man was a good looking guy, I took that all away from Deathlok.
+I made him a monster and instead of being friends with technology he was enemies with it and then it developed from there.
+And it actually got deeper as a concept."

+Buckler stated the character was an inversion of Captain America.

+The original comic run makes numerous references to Mary Shelly's novel Frankenstein, a character whom Deathlok shares many parallels with.